 Cayman's ample doses of the COVID-19 vaccine and the distribution success of our vaccination program will help us reopen in a safe and responsible manner.
 View the schedule below and visit a vaccination clinic today!

 It is very reassuring that evidence suggests the current vaccines will protect against these new variants.
 Plasma taken from people who have been vaccinated has been shown to ‘neutralise’ these mutations.

 Yes.
 Due to the life-threatening complications associated with COVID-19 and known cases of re-infection, you are encouraged to get the COVID-19 vaccine even if you had been sick with COVID-19 and have recovered, leaving at least four weeks from the time of infection.
 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person.
-Some early evidence suggests natural immunity may not last very long.

 The COVID-19 vaccines do not contain microchips or any electronics.